e-picas/bash-library/ROADMAP.md

     them one by one and choose which part to execute or not (in the base of the `iexec` method) inspired by the GIT stuff

+-   the library on the "wip" branch should be with a version number "X.Y.(Z+1)-dev" and a LIB_VCSVERSION of "wip@last_commit_sha" (check with the 'dev-tools' that this can be handled by the 'version-tag' action)

 ## BUGS